Listed Building Consent

 Photo of a small cottage which obtained listed building consent

-Not all building work requires listed buildings consent before it can begin, but you should definitely check with your local planning officers first.
+Not all building work requires listed building consent before it can begin, but you should definitely check with your local planning officers first.
 Photo © Peter Barr (cc-by-sa/2.0)

 Where To Apply For Listed Building Consent